-- Allow the dough to chill in the fridge from 30 minutes to overnight before baking.
+- Bake right away or chill the cookie dough in the fridge (30 minutes to overnight) before baking.
 Note: If freezing the cookie dough balls, do that now.

 - When ready to bake, preheat the oven, arrange the cookie dough balls 2” apart on a baking sheet, and bake for 8-10 minutes until the cookies puff up and have golden edges.